 The Brazen Bull

-Even though this torture was not used as frequently during the Middle Ages as it was used earlier by the Greek and Romans, it was still used in Central Europe.
-This torture is similar to being boiled alive.
+Even though this torture was not used commonly during the Middle Ages compared to its reputation in the Greek and Roman Eras, it was allegedly still used in Central Europe.
+This torture was similar to being boiled alive, just without the water.

-Thought to have originated with the Assyrians, "flaying" applied broadly to an ancient technique that was most popular in various Middle Eastern and African regions roughly a thousand years ago.
+Thought to have originated with the Assyrians, "flaying" broadly describes an ancient technique that was most popular in various Middle Eastern and African regions roughly 1,000 years ago.
 In the Middle Ages, it was frequently used to torture and execute criminals, captured soldiers, and those accused of witchcraft.

 Usually, the victim was tied to a pole in a public square or high-traffic area of the community.
 Using a small knife, the torturer would methodically remove strips of the tortured's skin, peeling back sections to reveal the musculature beneath.

 This slow process often began at the victim's face and proceeded down towards their feet.
-Many victims died from shock or blood loss before the torturer reached their midsection.
-In some cases, the remaining skin was then publicly displayed as a warning against criminality or witchcraft.
+Many victims died from shock or blood loss before the torturer reached their hips.
+In some cases, the remaining skin was then publicly displayed as a warning against breaking the law or witchcraft.